 Head Start promotes healthy nutrition for children and families.
 Head Start conducts a nutrition assessment for every child, provides well-balanced, nutritious meals and snacks for children at Head Start and Early Head Start classroom options, and incorporates nutrition education into curriculum and services for children and families.

 Head Start works with mental health professionals and agencies in local communities.
 Head Start Mental Health Consultants conduct classroom and group socialization observations to enhance children’s learning environments, provide staff and parent workshops around child mental health, and are available for individual meetings with families to offer help in addressing parents’ concerns and providing appropriate referrals if needed.

-Services for children with special needs and their families
+Services for children with learning and developmental disabilities

-Head Start works in cooperation with community professionals, school districts, and special education providers, to provide services and support to children with special needs, and a minimum of 10% of Head Start program enrollment is comprised of children with special needs.
-For children who are not currently enrolled in special education services, Head Start conducts a child development screening during the first forty-five (45) days following enrollment.
+Head Start works in cooperation with community professionals, school districts, and support services providers, to provide services and support to children with developmental and learning disabilities, and their families.
+A minimum of 10% of Head Start program enrollment is comprised of children with developmental and learning disabilities.
+For children who are not currently enrolled in support services, Head Start conducts child development screenings during the first forty-five (45) days following enrollment.
 Parents and Head Start staff work together to determine whether a referral for a more in-depth evaluation is warranted.
-For children determined eligible for special education services, Head Start supports parents in the special education process around development and implementation of the Individualized Family Service Plan (IFSP) for infants and toddlers, or the Individualized Education Program (IEP) for children ages three to five.
+For children determined eligible for developmental and learning disability services, Head Start supports parents in the process around development and implementation of the Individualized Family Service Plan (IFSP) for infants and toddlers, or the Individualized Education Program (IEP) for children ages three to five.
 For all children, Head Start provides individualized programming and services responsive to each child’s development and unique needs.